AlanRostem/SteelPurge/README.md

 #### Recoil-hovering

 By firing downwards the player can fall slower.
 The slower the weapon makes you walk while firing the slower it makes you fall

+### Levels

+The levels in Steel Purge have unique platforming layouts and ways to be completed.

+#### Anvils

+The checkpoints on each level is an anvil.
+These can be used to craft certain items (ammo, weapons, etc.).
+When a level is complete, before the player is about to leave the level there is an anvil for the player to use.